cyberark/summon/README.md

 print(botoEC2.get_all_instances())
 ```

-Wrap running this script in cauldron.
+Wrap the Python script in cauldron:

 ```
 cauldron python listEC2.py
 ```

 `python listEC2.py` is the command that cauldron wraps.
-Once this command exits
+Once the Python program exits,
-and secrets in the environment are gone.
+the secrets stored in temp files and in the Python process environment are gone.

 ### Flags